 Interest is also levied when you withdraw cash using your ICICI credit card.
 For cash withdrawals or cash advances, interest will be charged from the date of withdrawal till the amount is paid back in full.
 Even when you repay the cash advance on or before the due date, the interest charge is applicable.

-ICICI bank charges interest rate from 1.25% per month to 3.50% per month depending on various factors including cardholder’s credit history, purchase behaviour, repayment pattern and others.
-Though the rate of interest is typically disclosed in the terms and conditions documents of a credit card, it may change at any point of time based on the bank’s sole discretion.
-Credit cardholder may or may not be intimated about the same as per the bank’s policy.
+ICICI bank charges interest rates from 1.25% per month to 3.50% per month depending on various factors including the cardholder’s credit history, purchase behaviour, repayment pattern and others.
+Though the rate of interest is typically disclosed in the terms and conditions documents of a credit card, it may change at any point in time based on the bank’s sole discretion.
+Credit cardholders may or may not be intimated about the same as per the bank’s policy.

-When you carry forward any outstanding due from the previous month, interest charge will be calculated using average daily balance method.
-The interest in this case is applicable to balanced carried forward and to fresh billings.
+When you carry forward any outstanding due from the previous month, the interest charge will be calculated using the average daily balance method.
+The interest rate in this case is applicable to balanced carried forward and to fresh billings.

 If you choose to pay an amount less than the total outstanding on your credit card, the entire due will attract finance charges along with all the new transactions till the time the previous dues are cleared in full.

 ICICI Bank uses a standard formula to calculate the interest rate in case all the previous dues are cleared and the account does not hold any outstanding amount.